Performance Based Building Design 2: From Timber-Framed Construction to Partition Walls

 About this Book

-This work published in two volumes, applies the performance rationale, advanced in applied building physics, to the design and construction of buildings.
-In continuation of Vol. 1 this volume discusses light-weight construction with wooden and metal elements, roofing systems, façades, and ends with finishes and the overall risk analysis.
+In continuation of Vol. 1 this second volume discusses light-weight construction with wooden and metal elements, roofing systems, facades, and ends with finishes and the overall risk analysis.
 Most chapters build on a same scheme: overview, overall performance evaluation, design and construction.